tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 ### 3. Student Do: Stationarity (15 min)

-In this activity, students will perform techniques to make stationary a non-stationary time series.
+In this activity, students will perform techniques to make a non-stationary time series stationary.

 **Files:**